Frequently Asked Questions

 Can I just work on my own house?

 No. Families enter into a contract with each other to share the labor on all homes within the group.
-This labor sharing agreement is a fundamental principle of the program.
+This labor sharing agreement is a fundamental principle of the Mutual Self-Help Program.

 Can I participate if I have already owned a home?